mnedzka/tdd-sec/README.md

 module.exports = checker;
 ```
-Our enhances CSRF checker for POST requests is now enhanced
+Our enhanced CSRF checker for POST requests is now enhanced
 with csrf-token header checking.

 app.js